mth/yeti/doc/intro.rst

 explicitly, what really happens.
 The nesting of function literals gives a function, that returns another function as a result.
-When first argument (5 in the example) is applied, the outer function returns a instance of the inner function with x bound to the applied value (``do y: 5 - y done``, when 5 was applied).
+When first argument (5 in the example) is applied, the outer function returns an instance of the inner function with x bound to the applied value (``do y: 5 - y done``, when 5 was applied).
 Actual subtraction is done only when another argument (2 in the example) is applied to the returned function.
 The function returned from the first